dmitry-ivashenko/eventify/README.md

 ```

-- Import the eventify.unitypackage file into your Unity project by selecting "Assets" > "Import Package" > "Custom Package" from the menu.
+- Import the eventify.unitypackage file into your Unity project by choosing Assets > Import Package > Custom Package from the menu.

 ## Examples